What can I do to keep my family safe from lead paint?

 - Do a home lead test.
 Many hardware stores sell home lead test kits for around $10.
 Make sure the test is EPA-approved.

 - Ask your landlord to certify that the property is lead-safe or lead-free.

-- Your landlord must hire a qualified contractor to complete a lead test
+- Hire a qualified contractor to complete a lead test.

-- Your landlord must give a copy to you and the Department of Public Health
+- Give a copy to you and the Department of Public Health

 - Withhold rent.
 You may withhold rent until your landlord gives you a lead-safe or lead-free certificate.